sisl/AutomotiveDrivingModels.jl/docs/src/behaviors.md

 # Behaviors
-These stand one level above the `actions`.
-They provided a higher level decision that the `actions` then implement in order to propagate the simulation forward.
+These stands one level above the `actions`.
+They provide a higher level decision that the `actions` then implement in order to propagate the simulation forward.